- Overview of an Anthropology Internship

 FIRST STEP: Choose an organization.
 Either pick an established internship from the Internships page, or any organization with whom you hope to intern for, and contact them to find out if they have an opening or if they would be willing to have an intern.
 Determine if the position is a good match for you.

 SECOND STEP: Create a resume (If the organization requires it).
-A faculty sponsor can advise a student in creating these documents.
+A faculty sponsor can advise a student in creating this document.
+WWU's Career Center can also help.

 THIRD STEP: Have an Anthropology professor agree to serve as your Faculty Sponsor.
 Choose a professor whose teaching and research interests align with your potential organization's goals.